aurelia/site-generator/lib/app/docs/api/history-browser/index.md

 #### Properties

-* `inject:any` - No description available.
+* `static inject: any` - No description available.

 #### Methods

 * `activate(options?: Object): boolean` - Activates the history object.
-  * `options?:Object` - The set of options to activate history with.
+  * `options?: Object` - The set of options to activate history with.

 * `deactivate(): void` - Deactivates the history object.